kojoidrissa/AlterConf_2015-04-25/AlterConf_2015-04-25_slides.md

 #Final Words

 ##[Just as systems tend towards entropy, if you leave a community alone it tends towards toxicity.
 Good communities require continual effort.](https://twitter.com/jacobian/status/514104755660914688)
--  Jacob Kaplan-Moss, Django core contributer and former BDFL
+####A Tweet from Jacob Kaplan-Moss, Django core contributer and former BDFL

 That goes for people too, especially **me**.
 It's a process/journey, not a product/destination.

 #Q/A?
+-  @transition on Twitter